SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             --8<-- "s8_monitoring/exercise_files/sentiment_monitoring.py"
             ```

     2. Test out the script locally.
-This can be done by downloading a couple of the request/response data from the
+This can be done by downloading a couple of the request/response data points from the
         bucket and running the script on this data.

-    3. Write a Dockerfile that containerize the monitoring application
+    3. Write a Dockerfile that containerizes the monitoring application.

         ??? success "Solution"